GNOME/glib/docs/reference/glib/types.md

-The standard C `unsigned char` type should usually be preferred in new code, but `guchar` can be used in contexts where a type name must be a single word, such as in the [method@GObject.Type.name] of [const@GObject.TYPE_UCHAR] or when generating a family of function names for multiple types using macros.
+The standard C `unsigned char` type should usually be preferred in new code, but `guchar` can be used in contexts where a type name must be a single word, such as in the `GType` name of `G_TYPE_UCHAR` or when generating a family of function names for multiple types using macros.

 ## Naturally Sized Integers